vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/real-time-streaming-with-picamera2-raspberry-pi.md

 # WebRTC - Zero latency streaming with Raspberry pi streaming with Picamera2

-My goal is to create a live camera to use as a security or remote access for robotics projects.
-Previously I attempted live streaming at [Live Camera Streaming from Raspberry Pi with Camera Module and Picamera2 - the easy way](https://www.viktorvasylkovskyi.com/posts/raspberry-pi-live-camera-streaming).
-All was nice and dandy until I tested and observed that the live view had around 5-10 seconds delay.
-The results where not what I had expected so I had to change strategy.
+My goal was simple: create a live camera stream from a Raspberry Pi that I could use for security or robotics projects — something actually real-time.
+I had previously tried a solution that used HLS streaming: [Live Camera Streaming from Raspberry Pi with Camera Module and Picamera2 - the easy way](https://www.viktorvasylkovskyi.com/posts/raspberry-pi-live-camera-streaming).
+But while it worked, the 5–10 seconds of delay made it a poor fit for anything requiring responsiveness.

-In this notes, we will implement live streaming with almost zero latency - ideal for real time camera view.
-This is achieved by implementing [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API).
-Here we will walk through about how to implement it end to end from camera to client device.
+In these notes, we’ll take things a step further by building a low-latency live camera feed using WebRTC — the same tech that powers Zoom, Google Meet, and other real-time video tools.
+The result is a Raspberry Pi camera that streams directly to your browser with near-zero latency.
+I'll walk you through everything: from how [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) works under the hood, to configuring the Pi camera, to setting up the client.
+Full working code is included, so you can follow along or adapt it to your own use case.

 ## Github Code